mickymacirl/CI-P2-Quiz-RS/README.md

 ### Footer

-- The footer of the website is responsive on all devices, which changes postion based on the width of the browser on a device.
+- The footer of the website is responsive on all devices which changes position based on the width of the browser on a device.

 ![Footer Readme 320](./assets/readme/footer320rm.jpg)